 CleanMyMac X by MacPaw has an uninstaller tool that uninstalls apps completely from your Mac, removing the app itself and all of its associated files with a few clicks.
 It can also uninstall browser extensions — this app is notarized by Apple and has a free version you can download.

 - Download and install CleanMyMac X if it’s not already on your Mac.
-Then, launch it.
+Then, open it.

 - Click Uninstaller from the sidebar.

 - Locate LastPass in the list of extensions and select the box next to it.

 - Click Uninstall.

 The benefit of this method is it allows you to remove all the LastPass 2 associated files that are scattered in several places in the system.

 You can uninstall any app that way or even do it for multiple apps simultaneously.
 CleanMyMac X can also uninstall Safari extensions using the Extensions module in the sidebar.

 LastPass is a password manager with many excellent features.
 There are other password managers available for the Mac, and macOS has its own built-in tools for suggesting secure passwords, storing them, and syncing them with iOS devices.
 If you’ve decided that you want to uninstall LastPass, follow the steps above to remove the app and browser extensions from your Mac.